flexiblepower/powermatcher-documentation/Bids.md

 Due to changed state of the sytem: the inner temperature is too high; the device Agent is willing to pay more.
 When determining the desired Bid it can also take into account user preferences; for instance "I never want the Freezer to get above >10 degrees Celcius"

 Vice versa the Device Agent receives prices from the market.
-See [[Equilibrium Price|Equilibrium]] for more information on how this price balances the market.
+See [Equilibrium Price](Equilibrium.md) for more information on how this price balances the market.
 For now understand that the price results in a new setpoint.

 **Important to understand** is that the Device Agent does **NOT overwrite the embedded control system** of the device itself.
 We surely are not trying to destroy device!
 The embedded control systems knows best what the safety limits are of the device...smart devices will have an API that lets you externally set some setpoints.
 With the Freezer this could be to set the desired inner temperature and possibly the ramp speed.